skellis46/slipbox/pressure, stress and strain - the body in time.md

 we walk on the roof of hell
 gathering blossoms.

-It provided a fatally obvious link between simple physical practices that acknowledge the hidden fires.
+The haiku provides a fatally obvious link between simple physical practices that acknowledge the hidden fires.
 These two descriptions that follow express a desire to make things that extend into the future that are most certainly not about legacy.
 But rather, about those people in the future, those yet to be.
 That they (in the future) might know that we thought about them.
 We paid them attention, even as human corporations continued to suck fossil fuels out of the ground.

 #### Description 1: Custodians (imagined)